Rural practice surveyors advise on rural property and agricultural matters to help farmers and other clients manage their businesses

 Smaller firms generally offer a broader mix of experience but fewer opportunities to develop highly-specialised knowledge and expertise.

 It's possible to move between the public and private sectors, although the public sector has reduced in size, as some of its former consultants have set up private companies.
 It may also be possible to work as an agricultural consultant, if you gain enough experience in agriculture.
-As a consultant you would advise farmers on all aspects of their business, most likely working on a self-employed basis.
+As a consultant you'd advise farmers on all aspects of their business, most likely working on a self-employed basis.